materiaraiding/materiaraiding-old/_ultimate/uwu.md

 ### Awakening

-Throughout the first 3 phases, you will be aiming to complete special requirements to **Awaken** all three primals, once awoken their mechanics may change and they will drop a puddle (Candy) when they die, this must be picked up in a specific order, these will give you extra LB3's later which are required to clear the fight.
+Throughout the first 3 phases, you will be aiming to complete special requirements to **Awaken** all three primals.
+Handling mechanics in a certain way gives the boss an **Aetherically Charged** buff - 4 stacks of this awakens the boss.
+Once awoken, their mechanics may change and they will drop a puddle (candy) when they die.
+This must be picked up as they provide extra LB3's later, which are required to clear the fight.

-**Healer (Garuda) > Caster (Ifrit) > Melee (Titan)**
+We set this specific order to pick up the candies to keep things consistent and organised: <br> **Healer (Garuda) > Caster (Ifrit) > Melee (Titan)**

+You will know who has the candy if they have the **Beyond Limits** buff.

+{: .warning }
+The candy spawns where the boss dies - if it is not your role's turn to pick up the candy, **steer clear**.

 ## Phase 1: Garuda
 [Toolbox](https://ff14.toolboxgaming.space/?id=882261013862561&preview=1){: .btn .btn-blue }